Armstrong gun: Armstrong breech-loading system

 Armstrong’s guns used a “built-up” construction, comprising a central “A” tube—initially made of wrought iron, and from 1863 onwards of mild steel toughened by oil treatment—forming the bore.
 Over this tube were shrunk several wrought-iron coils which kept the central tube under compression, along with a breech-piece and a trunnion ring.
 The guns employed a “polygroove” rifling system: the bore had 38 grooves along its length, with a twist rate of one complete turn per 38 calibres.

 The cast iron shell, shaped similarly to a Minié ball, had a thin lead coating making it slightly larger than the bore diameter; this coating engaged with the rifling grooves to impart spin.
 This system was originally developed by Martin von Wahrendorff and Giovanni Cavalli in Sweden.
 The spin stabilization, combined with the elimination of windage due to the tight fit, allowed the gun to achieve greater range and accuracy than contemporary smoothbore muzzle-loaders while using a smaller powder charge.

 Each gunpowder cartridge was topped with a “lubricator” composed of a mixture of tallow and linseed oil contained between two tin plates, backed by a felt wad coated with beeswax, and finally sealed with millboard.
 The lubricator followed the shell down the bore; the lubricant was squeezed out between the tin plates, while the wad cleaned lead deposits left by the shell’s coating, leaving the bore clean for subsequent rounds.

-A particularly innovative feature, more commonly associated with 20th-century artillery, was Armstrong’s “grip”: a slight reduction in diameter over the last 6 inches of the bore at the muzzle end, effectively a squeeze bore.
-This section centered the shell before leaving the barrel and swaged down its lead coating slightly, reducing its diameter and improving ballistic performance.
+A particularly innovative feature, more commonly associated with 20th-century artillery, was Armstrong’s “grip”: a slight reduction in diameter over the last 6 in of the bore at the muzzle end, effectively a squeeze bore.
+This section centred the shell before leaving the barrel and swaged down its lead coating slightly, reducing its diameter and improving ballistic performance.

 The Armstrong breech loaders used a vertical sliding block called a vent-piece, which had a conical copper-ringed plug on its front surface to seal the firing chamber and close the breech.
 The guns featured a hollow breech screw behind the vent-piece, which the gunner rotated to tighten and seal the breech before firing, hence the name “screw breech.”

 To load and fire the gun, the following steps were performed: